Admissible Higson-Roe sequences for transformation groupoids: Introduction

 When the isotropy groups of the $\Gamma$-action are torsion-free, we can replace the universal group $RK_{0, \Gamma} ({\underline{E}}\Gamma, X)$ by the compactly supported $K$-homology of the classifying CW-complex $B\maG$ of the transformation groupoid $\maG=X\rtimes\Gamma$.
 An obvious consequence of our exact sequence applied to the Baum-Guentner-Willett crossed product completion, is that the rectified Baum-Connes conjecture for $\Gamma$ with coefficients in $C(X)$ \cite{BaumGuentnerWillett} is satisfied if and only if the corresponding analytic structure groups vanish, hence in this case all invariants that would be extracted from these structure groups will vanish as well.
 Notice also that the maximal universal periodic sequence is functorial in $X$, so given any countable discrete finitely generated group $\Gamma$, there exists for any finite dimensional compact $\Gamma$-space $X$, a morphism of exact sequences from the maximal Higson-Roe sequence for the group $\Gamma$ \cite{HigsonRoe2008} to that for $X\rtimes \Gamma$, which is the identity morphism when $X$ is reduced to $\{\bullet\}$.
 In \cite{VictorThesis}, a morphism sending the maximal sequence obtained above to a short exact sequence involving $\ell^2$ dual algebras and von Neumann algebras, with traces associated with an invariant measure (when such data does exist), is constructed and yields to connections with rigidity of measured rho invariants as studied in \cite{BenameurPiazza}, see also \cite{BenameurPreprint} where the complete rigidity corollaries are carried out.

 {\em{Acknowledgements.}} We would like to thank M.-P. Aparicio-Gomez, T. Haettel, J. Heitsch, H. Oyono-Oyono, S. Paycha, J. Renault, I. Roy and G. Skandalis for many useful discussions.
-We are especially indebted to P. Carrillo-Rouse and P. Piazza for their precious comments on a preliminary version of this work.
+We are especially indebted to P. Carrillo-Rouse and P. Piazza for their precious comments on a preliminary version of this work. {{Finally, the authors would like to thank the referee for her/his careful reading of the manuscript.}}